 - chicken thighs- chicken breasts may be used (adjust the cook time to 3-4 hours on low), readers Karen and Aletta added browned Italian sausage, and reader Dani added ½ a cup of lentils

 - potatoes- sweet potatoes would go well with the flavors in this stew (although they may end up quite soft by the end of the cook time).
-You could also leave the potatoes out and increase the other veggies to make up for them.
+Yikon golds, russet potatoes, or red potatoes will also work, just cut them into bite size pieces.

 - other add ins- reader Yae added 1 teaspoon of turmeric, and I personally think adding in some roasted garlic would be fantastic!